hotwilson/ship/README.md

 <img align="right" width="192" height="294" src="https://cloud.githubusercontent.com/assets/300046/17109659/c4ef30e8-524d-11e6-8a97-eb816206a1ef.png">

-We have 2 micro-services, each defined in a separate repo:
+As an example, let's consider 2 micro-services, each defined in a separate repo:

 0. A cron service called <strong>Box</strong>.
    This updates into MongoDB a periodic heart beat